Gut health: what are the five Ks?

 Traditional kefir is made by fermenting cows milk with grains of bacteria and yeast.
 The finished product has a slightly sour taste and a bit of a fizz to it from the fermenting process.

-Given the right conditions, the bacteria will multiply in the milk, feeding on its sugars, meaning the sugar content of fermented milk is actually lower.
+Given the right conditions, the bacteria will multiply in the milk.
+It feeds on the its sugars, meaning the sugar content of fermented milk is actually lower.

 Kefir’s probiotic content can help aid digestion and alleviate symptoms of irritable bowel syndrome as it diversifies your gut bacteria.
 Liz’s recipe for making kefir at home is an easy way to make it and save the pennies.

-Kefir can also be made in water form with slightly different strains of microorganisms being added to water.
+Water kefir uses slightly different strains of microorganisms added to water.
 It won’t contain as much protein or calcium as kefir made from milk, but it can be a great alternative if you’re following a dairy-free diet.

 The five Ks: Kraut

 Kraut originally comes from Germany and is usually made with fermented cabbage, white or red.
-During the fermentation process, lots of good bacteria bacteria are produced, ready for us to eat.
+The fermentation process produces lots of good bacteria bacteria, ready for us to eat.

 Fermented foods like sauerkraut reduce inflammation and problems with digestion.
 Good bacteria in our gut can even help to aid those with chronic digestive issues, such as Crohn’s disease and ulcerative colitis.